JRLeekBrokerage/ScrapTrack/README.md

 ### Prerequisites
 - Node.js v22.16.0 (installed ✓)
 - Python 3.13.3 (installed ✓)
-- PostgreSQL (needs to be installed and configured)
+- MongoDB (needs to be installed and configured)

-### Database Setup
+### Database Setup (MongoDB)
-1. Install PostgreSQL if not already installed
+1. Install MongoDB if not already installed (e.g., MongoDB Community Server).
+2. Ensure MongoDB service is running.
-2. Create a new database called `leekbrokerage_db`
+3. Create a new database called `leekbrokerage_db` (Mongoose will typically create it on first connection if it doesn't exist, but it's good practice to be aware).
-3. Create a user with appropriate permissions
+4. If using authentication, create a user with appropriate permissions for this database.

 ### Backend Setup
 1. Navigate to the backend directory: